 Susanna Rychlak Allen

-Susanna’s practice focuses on complex commercial litigation and includes experience representing clients in a variety of sectors, including technology, food & beverage, and professional services.
+Susanna’s practice focuses on complex commercial litigation and includes experience representing clients in a variety of sectors, including technology, energy, and transportation, among others.
 Susanna has represented multiple clients in class action disputes over alleged unfair trade practices in both state and federal courts, and also has experience in disputes involving antitrust litigation, government investigations, civil RICO, and general tort claims.
 Susanna has experience at the trial and appellate level, including the cert-stage and merits stage of the Supreme Court.

 - Represented a Fortune 50 technology company in multidistrict consumer class action litigation related to cybersecurity issues.